-- 9.2.3 Cost Sharing of costs arising from the payment of ORCs in the absence of a Response Plan, will apply in respect of: - (a) Owner Reimbursement Costs paid by a State or Territory Government Party to an Owner, as determined in accordance with, as applicable, Part 4 of Schedule 6, Schedule 17 and any relevant Guidelines issued by Plant Health Australia that are referred to in Schedule 17 (provided that references to matters being done in accordance with or in respect of a Response Plan will be read as applying equally to the circumstances in which the Parties have agreed to Cost Sharing of costs arising from the payment of ORCs in the absence of a Response Plan); - (b) the costs paid by a Party to an assessor for undertaking a valuation of ORCs; and - (c) costs incurred by Plant Health Australia (above normal operating expenses) in respect of the payment of ORCs in the absence of a Response Plan. - 9.2.4 The "Government Funding" referred to in clause 9.2.1 will be shared between Government Parties in the manner set out in Part 1 of Schedule 6. - 9.2.5 The "Industry Funding" referred to in clause 9.2.1 will be shared between Industry Parties in the manner set out in Parts 2 and 3 of Schedule 6. - 9.3 Cost Sharing Uncategorised Plant Pest or Vector or EPP listed in Schedule 13 - 9.3.1 When an Incident has been reported to the CCEPP in respect of: - (a) an uncategorised: - (i) Plant Pest or Vector believed by the NMG to be an EPP; or the Parties will engage in Cost Sharing as if the uncategorised Plant Pest, Vector or EPP listed in Schedule 13 were a Category 3 EPP unless:
+- 9.2.3 Cost Sharing of costs arising from the payment of ORCs in the absence of a Response Plan, will apply in respect of: - Owner Reimbursement Costs paid by a State or Territory Government Party to an Owner, as determined in accordance with, as applicable, Part 4 of Schedule 6, Schedule 17 and any relevant Guidelines issued by Plant Health Australia that are referred to in Schedule 17 (provided that references to matters being done in accordance with or in respect of a Response Plan will be read as applying equally to the circumstances in which the Parties have agreed to Cost Sharing of costs arising from the payment of ORCs in the absence of a Response Plan); - (b) the costs paid by a Party to an assessor for undertaking a valuation of ORCs; and - (c) costs incurred by Plant Health Australia (above normal operating expenses) in respect of the payment of ORCs in the absence of a Response Plan. - 9.2.4 The "Government Funding" referred to in clause 9.2.1 will be shared between Government Parties in the manner set out in Part 1 of Schedule 6. - 9.2.5 The "Industry Funding" referred to in clause 9.2.1 will be shared between Industry Parties in the manner set out in Parts 2 and 3 of Schedule 6.

+9.3 Cost Sharing - Uncategorised Plant Pest or Vector or EPP listed in Schedule 13 the Parties will engage in Cost Sharing as if the uncategorised Plant Pest, Vector or EPP listed in Schedule 13 were a Category 3 EPP unless: